 - 1 bunch of fresh cilantro, bottom 2-3 inches of stems removed

-- Place chicken tenders in glass bowl.
+- Place chicken tenders in a glass bowl.
 Add lemon juice and plain yogurt, stirring to coat.
-Place bowl in fridge while you mix the spices together.

 - Combine remaining ingredients (tomato paste through oil) in a small bowl.
 Add spice mixture to the yogurt coated chicken and mix well to combine.
 Allow chicken to marinate for up to 30 minutes in the fridge while you prepare the Cilantro-Lime Dipping Sauce.

-- Place all ingredients for dipping sauce in a blender or food processor.
+- Place all ingredients for the dipping sauce in a blender or food processor.
 Blend to combine.
-Taste a and add additional salt and pepper, as desired.
+Taste and add additional salt and pepper, as desired.

 - Preheat the grill to medium-high heat (425-450℉).

-- Thread tenders onto the skewers then grill for 4-5 minutes per side or until cooked through.
+- Thread chicken onto the skewers then grill for 4-5 minutes per side or until cooked through.
 Serve with Cilantro-Lime Dipping Sauce.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!